esitarz/docs-1/content/platform-guides/getting-started/introduction-to-ordercloud.md

 People within the buyer organization may play different roles in the purchasing process and see different things.
 If one user places an order over a certain amount, it may require approval from their manager.
-Another user in a branch office may only see that office's address in their shipping options.
+Another user in a branch office may only see that office's address in their shipping options.
 Still another may have the ability to administer users, addresses, or even products.